- Pre-Transport: Confirm discharge date and medical needs (stretcher, oxygen).

 - Reduce fall risk: secure rugs, tidy cables, use non-slip mats in bathrooms [4].

-- Room setup: door width ≥80 cm for stretcher access, adjusted bed height, and good lighting.
+- Room setup: in our Istanbul field experience a clear door width of about 80 cm is needed for a stretcher to pass comfortably, plus adjusted bed height and good lighting.

 - Nutrition and hygiene: water/food stocks, disposable gloves, waste management.